 Saying goodbye to my friends was tough, but I knew I’d be back.
 After all, Florida is home.
-Somehow, even my German Shepherd, Remi, seemed to sense I was leaving.
-My family and I have always laughed about how Remi would never sleep in my room; for some reason, he loved being in my sister’s room, but he always ran out of mine.
-The night before I left for California, Remi came into my room, hopped on my bed, and slept at my feet throughout the entire night.
+Somehow, even my parents’ German Shepherd seemed to sense I was leaving.
+My family and I have always laughed about how their dog would never sleep in my room; for some reason, he loved being in my sister’s room, but he always ran out of mine.
+The night before I left for California, their pup came into my room, hopped on my bed, and slept at my feet throughout the entire night.

 Starting the 2,400-Mile Drive

 The next morning, I walked out of my house with a heavy heart but a strong resolve.
-But as I made my way down the sidewalk, I turned back for one last glance at my childhood home, and in the window, I saw Remi staring at me with eyes that seemed to ask, “Where are you going?
+But as I made my way down the sidewalk, I turned back for one last glance at my childhood home, and in the window, I saw my parents’ German Shepherd staring at me with eyes that seemed to ask, “Where are you going?
 When will you be back?”
 I broke down and started crying.